StockSharp/doc/en/topics/api/connectors/crypto_exchanges/quoinex/configuration_quoinex.md

-﻿> [!NOTE]
+> [!CAUTION]
-> QUOINEX has been renamed to Liquid, which shut down in 2022.
-This documentation is preserved for historical reference.
+> **The QUOINEX exchange was renamed Liquid, which later ceased operations.
+The connector no longer works; the documentation is retained for reference only.**

 # Configuration Quoinex